AmbireTech/adex-protocol/campaignSpec.md

 Because the `campaignSpec` format needs to be able to evolve rapidly, we can use a wrapper that also contains the format version.

 **Please note,** this wrapper format is not in use as of Q1 2019 (v4.0).
-If we decide to use it later, we can obsolete the `channel.spec` field and introduce a `channel.campaignSpec`, which contains this wrpaper.
+If we decide to use it later, we can obsolete the `channel.spec` field and introduce another field which contains this wrpaper.

 * `version`: a semver version of the format
 * `body`: the `campaignSpec` body